Radio Disney: Stations

 Despite being music-oriented, the network was carried primarily on AM stations.
 The Walt Disney Company owned most of the network's affiliates, though some stations were operated through local marketing agreements that had varying degrees of local management.
 The last separately-owned Radio Disney affiliate, WOLF in Syracuse, New York, left the network on February 1, 2014.

+In addition to terrestrial stations, Radio Disney was also available nationally through XM Satellite Radio and Sirius, which merged into SiriusXM in 2008.
+In the Walt Disney World resort, the station was carried on channel 14 (later 32) on TVs in the Disney Resorts Collection.

 On August 13, 2014, it was announced that all of Radio Disney's remaining stations, excluding KDIS, were to be sold in an effort to focus more on digital distribution of the Radio Disney network.
 KDIS would be retained to serve as the originator of Radio Disney's programming, and its operations was assumed by the network's national staff.
 However, Disney later announced that it would syndicate Radio Disney through affiliations with HD Radio subchannels.

-A gray background indicates a station which was directly operated by the Walt Disney Company.
+A gray background indicates a station directly operated by the Walt Disney Company.